 Eat Colorado’s favorite BBQ at Georgia Boys BBQ: Georgia Boys has stood the test of time.
 Back when I lived in Boulder, I would make the trip to Longmont just for their BBQ that almost always sells out of the good stuff.
 Now they’re in a bigger location that has plenty of seating and a great bar for hanging out.
 Try their burnt ends.

 Oskar Blues – the original craft brew in a can, home of Dale’s Pale Ale: These guys knew what was up with Longmont, long before anyone else.
 They’ve been around for a long time and not only are their HQ here, but they have many locations.
-You could do Oskar Blues Liquids and Solids (their main restaurant), Tasty Weasel tap room – best on a weekend afternoon in my opinion, their brewery, CyclHops, their Mexican bike/cantina, or Chub Burger their casual burger joint.
-The crispy clucker (fried chicken sammy) is one of my favorites at Chub Burger.
+You could do Oskar Blues Liquids and Solids (their main restaurant), Tasty Weasel tap room – best on a weekend afternoon in my opinion or their brewery CyclHops, their Mexican bike/cantina.
 Support this amazing Colorado company.
 All their restaurants are delicious.

 Pubs: Long’s Peak Pub, by Mountain Sun: Thanks to a Boulder tradition we’ve got Mountain Sun within walking distance to our house and it never disappoints.
 They have a great selection of local beers, delicious pub food, very family friendly, ample outdoor seating, and often live music on the weekends.
 Pro tip: This location has the best wings I’ve ever had.
 The other locations (besides Southern Sun) don’t have the wings, so I suggest you order them.
 I suggest half BBQ, half hot.
 The Post is owned by a much-loved restaurant group, Big Red F, and they serve fried chicken and great, house-brewed beer.
 The fried chicken is gluten-free, and Diners Drive-ins and Dives featured them before.
 Take a look at their weekly specials they have each night – like Monday is $0.75 wings or Friday is a fish fry.